5 Year-End Fundraising Metrics to Share With Your Board

 Also consider sharing any data around peer-to-peer fundraisers, such as the number of fundraisers who started personal fundraising pages on your behalf, the total amount raised by fundraisers, and the average amount raised by fundraisers.

 Other Fundraising Strategies to Consider

-You also can harness the energy of supporters into a peer-to-peer campaign.
+You also can harness the energy of supporters by using a peer-to-peer fundraising platform.
 When your supporters can create their own personal fundraising pages on your behalf, you open yourself up to new donors as your fundraisers share their own personal stories with your cause and mission and solicit their networks for donations.
 Some organizations will choose to do a peer-to-peer campaign that runs for a specific amount of time (typically 6 to 8 weeks), and others will create a DIY peer-to-peer campaign where supporters can always utilize the page to fundraise for special events throughout the year, like their birthdays.

 While there’s many different ways to pull this data, the great news is that Classy makes it super easy to manage your supporters and pull the metrics you need.
 Within Classy Manager, each menu tab (Campaigns, Transactions, Supporters, Fundraisers) are actually different reports.
 You can also add filters to create a more narrow view and additional columns to add any extra information.
 Classy will also allow you to save reports so that you don’t have to build them from scratch each time you log in.
 Additionally, you can export data to Excel and share links with other Classy administrators on your team.
 Check out our support article and video tutorial on how to create custom reports.